How to Allow Minifetch to Fetch Your Pages

 Or with the minifetch api client:

-await client.preflightCheck("https://yoursite.com/your-page");
+await client.preflightCheck("https://example.com/your-page");

 Or from your cli:

-curl "https://minifetch.com/api/v1/free/preflight/url-check?url=https://yoursite.com/your-page"
+curl "https://minifetch.com/api/v1/free/preflight/url-check?url=https://example.com/your-page"

 A successful allow response looks like this: